The GIST of Gastrointestinal Stromal Tumors of the Stomach

 After confirming a GIST diagnosis, your doctors will need to determine the cancer’s stage.
 Staging is the process of describing how large a cancer has grown and how far it has spread to other parts of the body, if at all.
 This provides useful information about prognosis as well as guides the best treatment approach(es).

-Clinical staging is performed via different types of exams, such as computed tomography (CT) with or without positron emission tomography (PET) scans, or magnetic resonance imaging (MRI) scans.
-Pathologic staging is done if and after a patient goes to surgery to remove their GIST; the pathology report will describe details such as the size of the patient’s tumor that comprises the final pathologic stage.
+Clinical staging uses different types of exams, such as computed tomography (CT) or magnetic resonance imaging (MRI) scans.
+Pathologic staging is done if and after a patient goes to surgery to remove their GIST.
+The pathology report will describe details, like tumor size, that comprises the final pathologic stage.

-> Find out what kinds of tests and scans are used to stage GISTs
+Related: Tests and scans used to stage GISTs

 GIST tumor treatment